new-church/sc-www/content/news/event-advice.md

 ---
-title: "When is an event is missing from the calendar"
+title: "When an event is missing"
 description: "Why and what to do"
 date: 2025-10-06 01:00:00
 ---